1000M: Height

-Commission on Chicago Landmarks has jurisdiction over the proposal due to its placement in the Historic District.
+The Commission on Chicago Landmarks has jurisdiction over the proposal due to its placement in the Historic District.
 In February 2016, The Landmark Commission considered formalizing a 900 ft height restriction in the region of the historic district between 8th and 11th streets.
 Subsequently, the tower's height was scaled-back to 832 ft and the building was redesigned to employ the current curving silhouette.

-If completed, the building will surpass the 430 ft Metropolitan Tower at 310 South Michigan as the Historic Michigan Boulevard District's tallest structure.
+When completed, the building will surpassed the 430 ft Metropolitan Tower at 310 South Michigan as the Historic Michigan Boulevard District's tallest structure.
 It will also become the tallest building in the city south of the Willis Tower.
-Even after the shorter redesign, the building retained the claim as the tallest building along Michigan Avenue in the Historic Michigan Boulevard District across from Grant Park and the 13th tallest building in the City of Chicago.
+Even after the shorter redesign, the building retained the claim as the 13th tallest building in the City of Chicago.

-Amenities

-Amenities include an acoustically engineered music performance room overlooking Grant Park, a yoga room with a wall-sized video screen for an immersive experience of doing yoga or meditating, and a golf simulator room where the concierge can set up tee times at virtual versions of some of the world's top courses.
-There will also be Himalayan salt therapy room and an outdoor swimming pool with cabanas, a cookout area and gardens.
-On the 72nd floor, Club 1000, a full-service bar and lounge, will feature a sky terrace with telescopes and sculpture benches that overlook Lake Michigan.